Xbox2020/BIBA-Patients-Services-Dashboard-Delirium-and-Dementia-in-a-Hospital-Management-Environment./README.md

    - Key demographics such as Gender, Age, Age Group, Race, and Marital, Status
    - General metrics for encounters and procedures. including counts, costs, rates, Length of Stay (LOS), and averages.
    - Special metrics for analyzing readmissions and mortalities, including the admission range, dates between the current visit and previous discharge, and dates between death and each admission.
+   - Visualisations that are easy to understand, use and replicate the Exam Scenarios, use and standards.
+   - Deals with Data Safety, PII and Confidentiality Modeling for multi-user business cases.

 ### Dashboard Youtube Video Preview Link : https://app.powerbi.com/groups/me/reports/384d017e-e935-44dc-9e7d-1626c1a36de1/ReportSection